hmammana/javascript-style-guide/README.md

     }
     ```

-- Don't put semicolon at the end of the function statement.
+- Don't put semicolon at the end of the function declarations.
     ```js
     // DON'T
     function foo() {